 Applied Behavior Analysis and Its Contexts

 This field has two main branches—experimental and applied.
 The former provides theoretical frameworks based upon focused observation and controlled experimentation.
-The latter implements the theoretical frameworks and approaches designed by their colleagues and provides feedback about efficacy in the field.
-Both ABA therapists and BCBA’s can work directly with individuals in a therapeutic setting, providing guidance and structure for those with several disorders, from Autism Spectrum Disorders to people with antisocial personality disorder, bipolar depression, and other emotional complications.
+The applied branch implements the theoretical frameworks and approaches designed by their colleagues.
+They provide feedback about efficacy in the field.
+Both ABA therapists and BCBA’s can work directly with individuals in a therapeutic setting.
+They provide guidance and structure for those with several disorders including:

 Both BCBAs and ABA therapists can work with many different types of people.
-While particular attention is given to their endeavors with those who have autism spectrum disorders, these specialists are often called upon to assist in any context that requires skill acquisition or changing a behavioral hierarchy via therapeutic intervention.
-They may work with children, teens, and adults who have suffered prolonged abuse and modified their behaviors to their situations.
-These therapists may also work with astronauts, who must change every behavior to maximize benefit and prevent injury or physical degeneration in a zero-gee environment.
+An ABA BCBA or therapist works with individuals with autism spectrum disorders.
+These specialists are often called upon to assist in any context that requires skill acquisition or changing a behavioral hierarchy via therapeutic intervention.
+They may work with:

 Certification, the Organization, and Requirements

 ABA therapists may have advanced degrees in psychology, education, or other salient fields.
 The Behavior Analyst Certification Board outlines specific educational requirements for BCBA certification.
 The BACB has created four distinct pathways to become a BCBA.

 - Association for Behavior Analysis International (ABAI) Accredited Degree: Graduates have a master’s degree or doctorate from an ABAI accredited program and complete supervised independent fieldwork.